FathimaShahana-N/PathAi-Intern-Assessment/task-1/research.md

 **Gap 1 — They test students instead of talking to them**

-Every platform starts with a psychometric form — personality questions, aptitude scores, interest ratings.
+I used these platforms myself or looked at their demos to understand how they work.
+Here's the main thing that i noticed , Every platform starts with a psychometric form — personality questions, aptitude scores, interest ratings.
 The student fills it in, gets a report, and that is the end of the conversation.
 The problem is that a form cannot understand a student.
 It cannot hear that a student says "I like science" but really means "my father wants me to study medicine and I am scared to say no." A real conversation can catch that.
 A form never will.
-A better system would have an open dialogue with the student — asking follow-up questions, probing contradictions, listening to what is said and what is not said, before drawing any conclusions.
+Systems like this should have an open dialogue with the student — asking follow-up questions, probing contradictions, listening to what is said and what is not said, before drawing any conclusions.

 **Gap 2 — The recommendation ignores the student's actual context**

 Every platform produces recommendations without knowing where the student actually lives, what colleges exist within reach, what the family can afford, or what the local job market looks like.
-A student in a small town in Kerala getting told to pursue "UX Design" with no nearby colleges offering it, no budget for relocation, and no local industry for it is not being guided — they are being misled.
+A student in a small town in Kerala getting told to pursue "UX Design" with no nearby colleges offering it, no budget for hostel, and no local industry for it is not being guided — they will be in struggle.
-A better system would anchor every recommendation to the student's real constraints — district, budget, family situation, and local opportunity — before suggesting anything.
+I think every system should notice the student's real constraints before every recommendation — district, budget, family situation, and local opportunity — before suggesting anything.

 **Gap 3 — No one stays with the student after the report**